arc53/DocsGPT/CONTRIBUTING.md

 ```

 ### Workflow:
-Create a fork, make changes on your forked repository, and submit changes as a pull request.
+Fork the repository, make your changes on your forked version, and then submit those changes as a pull request.

 ## Questions/collaboration
-Please join our [Discord](https://discord.gg/n5BX8dh8rU).
-Don't hesitate; we are very friendly and welcoming to new contributors.
+Feel free to join our [Discord](https://discord.gg/n5BX8dh8rU).
+We're very friendly and welcoming to new contributors, so don't hesitate to reach out.
 # Thank you so much for considering contributing to DocsGPT!🙏